Cold Temperatures Help Brown Fat (The Good Fat) Grow;

 which Stimulates Metabolic Balance and Lowers Blood Sugar Levels

-A study known as the ICEMAN study, found that brown fat helps to burn off excess calories and control sugar levels.
+A study known as the ICEMAN study, found that having more brown fat helps to burn off excess calories and control sugar levels.
 It sounds crazy, but it’s now well-documented:

 Subjecting your body to cold temperatures may actually help you drop pounds (which is useful considering the weather we have had recently!).

 Studies show that forcing the body to work hard to stay warm may be a secret ticket to weight loss.

 Just a few years ago, scientists discovered that, along with the white fat that piles up on our midsections, we also have brown fat, which exists primarily to keep us warm.

 Experts have always known babies have brown fat, but they thought it naturally disappeared over time.
 It turns out adults have it too, and lean people tend to have more than heavier folks.